Private non-profit research funding

 Research expenditures of health funds are diverse

-Most health funds spend between 1/3 and half of their available means on research.
-Unlike previous years, the ALS Foundation spent the highest percentage on research in 2023: 70.4%.
-In 2022, this percentage was much lower: 58%.
+Most health funds spend between one third and one half of their resources on research.
+Like in 2023, in 2024 the ALS Foundation spent the highest percentage on research: 63.9%.
+This is lower than in 2023, when it was 70.4%.
+In 2022, this percentage was even lower: 58%.
 The high research expenditure of the ALS Foundation is explained by campaigns such as Serious Request and Tour de ALS.
 The income generated through these campaigns has been spent on research (ALS Foundation, 2023).
-After this, the MS Research Foundation, KiKa Foundation (67% each) and Cystic Fibrosis Foundation (52%) have the highest research expenditures.
+After the ALS foundation, the funds with the highest percentage of research expenditure are: MS Research Foundation (62.0%), Parkinson NL (57.4%) and Nederlandse Hartstichting (54.7%).

 KWF explains most of the fluctuations in research expenditure of health funds